raffasansone/TriumvirateBass/README.md

 API documentation: https://foleysfinest.com/ff_meters/

 ff_meters has been added as a submodule for this repository.
-Executing the command 'git submodule update --init --recursive' upon cloning the Triumvirate repository should set everything up for you.
+Executing the 'setup_pc.bat' upon cloning the Triumvirate repository should set everything up for you and open the JUCER file.

 Once you make sure the dependencies are in place, the software should compile without issues.